issn0602/Library-Room-Reservation-WebApp/README.md

-# LibraryRoomReservation
+# Library Room Reservation System using Ruby on Rails

-This repository contains the implementation of Library Room Reservation system using Ruby on Rails.
+This repository contains the implementation of the library room reservation web app based on Ruby on Rails.
+Will be updated soon.